Control protocols for harmonically confined run-and-tumble particles: Shortcuts

 \section{Shortcuts}

 The new formulation~\eqref{eq:gc} of the dynamics of the system provides us with a powerful tool to compute \textit{shortcuts} between assigned states.
 This is a classical problem in quantum mechanics (in that context, one speaks of ``shortcuts to adiabaticity''), which has been recently extended also to stochastic thermodynamics~\cite{guery2023driving}.
+The strategy is as follows.
+First, we parametrize the state of the system in terms of $\tk$ and $\{\beta_n\}$.
+Second, we derive their dynamics as functions of the control parameters.
+Finally, we invert these relations to construct protocols that connect assigned initial and final states.

-Suppose that density and polarization are known at time $t=0$, i.e.
+Suppose that density and magnetization are known at time $t=0$, i.e.

 We wish to steer the system in such a way that, at a definite time $t=t_f$, it reaches a target state characterized by